linda-seiter/CMSC115_2258/unit1_project/README.md

    the arithmetic expression so the correct value is produced.
 Do not hard-code the value 56.52 in the print statement.
 3. Run `BillSplitter` to confirm your program produces the correct output.
-4. Run the Junit `BillSplitterTest` class to confirm the test passes.
+4. Run the JUnit `BillSplitterTest` class to confirm the test passes.

 HINT: Recall operator precedence and the default order of operations: